vhurna/azure_task_9_create_a_vm_with_powershell/README.md

         ```
             systemctl status todoapp
         ```
+ 4. When the solution is validated, delete all resources you deployed with the script; they won't be used in the next tasks.
 ## How To Complete Tasks in This Module

 Tasks in this module are relying on 2 PowerShell scripts: